Jacob Cats: Works

 His work Houwelick features the garden of his neighbour Hortensia del Prado.

 Legacy

 Cats' moralistic poems were told and retold like nursery rhymes over several generations.
 Even today many of his coined phrases are still colloquialisms in everyday Dutch.

 Many of Cats' moral poems were set to music.
 A selection of these, Klagende Maeghden en andere liederen, was recorded in 2008 by the Utrecht ensemble Camerata Trajectina.

+A copper statue of him is displayed in the market of his birth town Brouwershaven, the original sandstone one was removed due to damage and is on display in the town's church.